Editor's Note: This article was updated on April 19, 2024 to reflect new information and data.

 According to findings from the Pew Research Center, the majority of US employees quit their job because they feel dissatisfied at work.
 Top reasons are low pay, lack of advancement opportunities and feeling disrespected.

-Companies might not be able to offer everyone a pay raise after developing an EX strategy, but they should quickly see bottom line results.
+Companies might not be able to offer everyone a pay raise after developing an EX lifecycle strategy, but they should quickly see bottom line results.
 Eventually, this might translate to higher pay across the board.
 However, you can immediately focus on opportunities for development and ensuring staff feel respected.
-Building an employee experience strategy is the best way to do it.
+Building an employee experience lifecycle strategy is the best way to do it.

-1. Aim to Build EX Into Company Culture
+1. Build EX Into Company Culture

-2. Analyze Current Employee-focused Processes and Strategies
+2. Analyze Current Employee-Focused Strategies

-3. Establish Pain Points and Goals
+3. Establish and Customize Organizational Needs

 Examples of objectives for improvement might include: